Chris Akena

-Chris Pius Akena (born 18 August 2002) is a Ugandan professional footballer who plays as an Attacking midfielder or right winger for Kenyan Premier League club Gor Mahia and the Uganda national team.
+Chris Pius Akena (born 18 August 2002) is a Ugandan professional footballer who is known for his versatility playing as an attacking midfielder, right winger, left midfielder and left wing back for Spanish club Zamora CF B and the Uganda national team.

 Club career

 Akena started his youth career at Proway Sports Academy in Uganda before joining Aspire Academy in Qatar in 2016.
 In 2017, he joined Uganda Premier League side Maroons and in 2021 he signed for Shabab Al Ahli Club where he won with the U21 and U19 the UAE U21 pro league and the UAE youth league titles before joining the UAE second-tier club Al Rams Club in January 2023 becoming the first Ugandan to ever play professional football in UAE.
-He later progressed to playing in Europe signing a one year's contract with a Greek third-tier club Megas Alexandros Agias Marinas for the season 2023/24 then later he joined Apollon Pontou on 31 January, a historical club in Super League Greece 2 for the rest of the season 2023–24.
-In July 2024 Akena Chris joined the 21 times Kenyan Premier League record champions Gor Mahia on a two years contract where he currently plays.
+He later progressed to playing in Europe signing a one year's contract with a Greek third-tier club Megas Alexandros Agias Marinas for the season 2023/24 then later he joined Apollon Pontus on 31 January, a historical club in Super League Greece 2 for the rest of the season 2023–24.
+In July 2024 Akena Chris joined the 21 times Kenyan Premier League record champions Gor Mahia on a two years contract..
+He later joined Spanish club UD Las Zocas in the South of Tenerife that has a record of competing in Spanish third tier league for 19 consecutive seasons.
+He later signed with Spanish historic club Zamora CF B where he currently plays.